hiroeorz/hibana/README.md

 # Hibana 🧨

 Hibana is a lightweight CLI that quickly fetches the Cloudflare Workers + Ruby template.
-After generating a project you can write HTTP APIs with a familiar, Sinatra-style DSL.
+After generating a project you can write HTTP APIs with a familiar, Hono・Sinatra-style DSL.

 Running `npm create hibana@latest <project-name>` clones the template, initializes configuration files, and prints the next steps.
 Day-to-day development, builds, and deployments rely on the Wrangler commands bundled with the template.